 We wanted a cruise with a lot of port days.
 The 29-day cruise we booked met these needs as it had many port stops, so that is why we chose it.
 It started in Rome; traveled to Dubrovnik, Kotor in Montenegro, through the Greek Islands, back to Italy, and then to Spain, Portugal, England, France, Belgium and ended in fabulous Amsterdam.
 This was when we discovered that it was actually 2 cruises when we went back to Rome midway.

 Cruising is a highly competitive marketplace, and it pays to shop around to get the very best price, and to bargain for what you want.
 We found out more about these bargaining tools when we were on the ship with the professional cruisers who know every trick of the trade.
 Repositioning cruises are excellent value, and I will be writing about how to find the best deals later.

 Our first 29 day cruise was a repositioning cruise from Fort Lauderdale, so we got a very good deal on the cruise.
-We are going to recommend you book with CruiseDirect, because of the competitive price, and because they often have very good additions, like onboard credit, which you want, and also online specials.

 Why did we stay on-board?

 We then realized that our ship m.s Koningsdam was heading through to Norway for a week, and then doing a two-week cruise to The Balkans and Russia.
 So, we made a considered decision to continue on-board the ship for another 21 days.